opendocsg/slw-judgments-backfill/2014_SGHC_215/report.md

  The requirement of a “deliberate” decision not to make further inquiries shows that it is those who choose to avoid knowledge in order to escape punishment that are brought within the concept of wilful blindness. ...

 31     Therefore, in order to ascertain whether the accused is wilfully blind, it is critical to inquire whether the accused by his conduct had chosen not to make enquiry to deliberately avoid knowledge and elude punishment.
-In the words of Yong Pung How CJ in _Chiaw Wai Onn v Public Prosecutor_ [1997] 2 SLR(R) 233 at [45]:
+In the words of Yong Pung How CJ in _Chiaw Wai Onn v Public Prosecutor_ <span class="citation">[1997] 2 SLR(R) 233</span> at [45]:

  [W]here the facts obviously point to one result, and the accused must have appreciated it but shuts his eyes to the truth, then together with the other evidence adduced, this can form a very compelling part of the evidence to infer the requisite guilty knowledge.
 Thus, if a man says to himself, “Despite all that I have seen and heard, I refuse to accept what my brain tells me is obvious”, it is an absurdity to say that he does not have the relevant knowledge simply because he chooses to practise Nelsonian blindness and delude himself. [emphasis added]

 _Is the accused’s wilful blindness assessed on an objective or subjective standard?_

 32     What must a person be taken to know before a duty to inquire will arise?
 The reasonable person in the circumstances “would have suspicions and would have made enquiries or take other steps to allay his suspicions.
-There must be suspicion and intention; carelessness or thoughtlessness will not suffice”: _Public Prosecutor v Azman bin Mohamed Sanwan_ [2010] SGHC 196 at [147].
+There must be suspicion and intention; carelessness or thoughtlessness will not suffice”: _Public Prosecutor v Azman bin Mohamed Sanwan_ <span class="citation">[2010] SGHC 196</span> at [147].

-33     In _Public Prosecutor v Sng Chun Heng and another_ [2011] 3 SLR 437 at [75], the court held that the assessment of wilful blindness has to be on the basis of a person who has “average intelligence and honesty”.
+33     In _Public Prosecutor v Sng Chun Heng and another_ <span class="citation">[2011] 3 SLR 437</span> at [75], the court held that the assessment of wilful blindness has to be on the basis of a person who has “average intelligence and honesty”.
 However, the level of knowledge which the accused had is also relevant and is subjective as the Court of Appeal held in _Nagaenthran_ at [30]:

  ...
 [Wilful blindness] is a subjective concept, in that the extent of knowledge in question is the knowledge of the accused and not that which might be postulated of a hypothetical person in the position of the accused (although this last-mentioned point may not be an irrelevant consideration) ( ibid ). ...